Thought Moments (2004) by Michael Simon Toon.

 remarkably similar.

-Thought Moments is utilzed/reproduced by students, teachers, amateur and professional film-makers, and NLP practitioners.
+Thought Moments is utilzed/reproduced by students,

 In 2009, a repost of thought Moments was awarded Youtube honors for